-PennFuture Launches Campaign Engaging Residents to Tell U.S. Steel How to Make Clairton Coke Works a
+PennFuture Campaign to Engage Residents in Telling U.S. Steel to Improve Clairton Coke Works

 Editor’s Note: We wanted to make sure everyone saw this new campaign from our friends at PennFuture.
 The below blog was taken from a press release the group put out earlier this week.